Design History File (DHF) for Medical Devices: Introduction

 Furthermore, in this phase requirement specifications for hardware and software need to be documented.

-Design History File (DHF) Phase III: Design Output
+Design History File (DHF) Part III: Design Output

 Moreover, this phase regards the freezing of the device specification and definition of the outputs of the device.